poyrazn/NESH/README.md

 # nesh
-Simple working shell build for COMP205 (Systems Programming) course. makefile is included.
+Simple linux shell built for Systems Programming course. makefile is included.
 This document will be updated/edited as the development continues.